-The Direct Link to Hungry People
+The Direct Link to People Experiencing Hunger

 Second Harvest Heartland partners with nearly 1,000 food shelves, soup kitchens, shelters and other programs in Minnesota and western Wisconsin.
 These agency partners distribute food directly to their communities and into the hands of working families, children and seniors throughout a shared hunger relief network.